CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

 \subsection{Specific Implementation}

-We have implemented four types of inner nodes and three types of leaf nodes in CARMI.
+We have implemented four types of inner nodes and two types of leaf nodes in CARMI.
 For inner nodes, they use either linear regression, piecewise linear regression, binary search or histogram models to predict the next branch.
-For leaf nodes, we use three different structures, array, gapped array and external array, to deal with different query workloads (e.g., read-only or write-heavy).
-Plain array leaf nodes store data points compactly in a sequential manner, which is preferable for read-only workloads.
-Gapped array leaf nodes add gaps between data points as in ALEX~\cite{ding2019alex}, to improve the efficiency of insert queries at the cost of slightly worse read speed.
-Finally, external array leaf nodes are used for primary index structures, where the original data records are already sorted according to the key value, and we only need to store a pointer to the actual record location in the leaf node.
+For leaf nodes, we implemented two different structures: cache-friendly array (CF array) and external array.
+CF array leaf nodes store data points compactly in the data blocks in a sequential manner, and leaf node itself stores the minimum key values of data blocks.
+External array leaf nodes are used for primary index structures, where the original data points are already sorted according to the key value and stored in an external location.
+In such a case, we only need to store pointers to external locations in the leaf node.